xbeat/Machine-Learning/README.md

 Partial Differential Equations (PDEs) are equations involving functions of multiple variables and their partial derivatives.
 They are essential in modeling various physical phenomena.

+## Softmax and Sharp Decision-Making in AI Systems

+Introduction to Softmax and Sharp Decision Making

+The softmax function is a crucial component in modern AI systems, enabling differentiable query-key lookups and sharp decision-making.
+This presentation explores the limitations of softmax in robustly approximating sharp functions and proposes adaptive temperature as a potential solution.

 ## Data Flow in Machine Learning Projects

 Data Collection in Machine Learning